The Ozark Mountain Daredevils: 1990s

+In 1990, guitarist Bill Brown (from Supe's side band Supe & the Sandwiches) and The Morells drummer Ron "Rongo" Gremp came aboard.
+The band continued their now-limited touring.

-A 1990 release, Now Hear This!, was put out on cassette tape only.
+A 1990, release, Now Hear This!, like their unreleased 1984 sessions, was recorded back at Lou Whitney's studios in Springfield and put out on cassette tape only.

+In 1991, Rick "Lumpy" Davidson returned to sub for Ron Gremp on drums.

-In 1991 Granda, like Lee and Canaday before him, decided to uproot himself and settle in Nashville where he peddled his songs, searched for a deal for his side band, Supe & the Sandwiches, and became involved in other projects, including a stint as bass player in Michael Clarke's Byrds.
-In the summer of 1992, the Daredevils resumed their ever-dwindling schedule of gigs.
+Also in 1991, Granda, like Lee and Canaday before him, decided to uproot himself and settle in Nashville where he peddled his songs, searched for a deal for his side band, Supe & the Sandwiches, and became involved in other projects, including a stint as bass player in Michael Clarke's Byrds.
+And in the summer of 1992, the Daredevils resumed their ever-dwindling schedule of gigs.

 Kelly O'Shea from the Titanic Blues Band sometimes filled in for Brown on lead guitar from 1992 to 1994.

-In 1996 the Ozarks were approached by their former manager, Stan Plesser, to re-record some of their best-known songs for a company called Eclipse Records.
+In 1996, the Ozarks were approached by their former manager, Stan Plesser, to re-record some of their best-known songs for a company called Eclipse Records.
 This was recorded in Nashville with producer Bob Wright with only Dillon, Cash and Granda (Larry Lee and Steve Canaday guested on backup vocals) playing on this project accompanied by session players.
 The CD was titled Jackie Blue and appeared in March 1997 as a budget product sold mostly at truck stops.
 This CD has been re-released many times since then under different titles, including Our Most Dangerous Stunts in June 2006.

 New Era Productions, a company formed by an old Springfield buddy of the group's, Benny Smith, agreed to fund another album of brand new material in 1996, 13.
 This was recorded in their hometown of Springfield and mixed mostly in Nashville by Larry Lee, who played and sang on it as well.
 Chowning also contributed to the album, but after the band was unable to secure a major label release, he had himself removed from it.
 13 was released in June 1997.
-Also that year came Archive Alive, a CD containing performances from their March 1973 shows at Cowtown Ballroom in Kansas City and Kiel Opera House in St Louis.
+Also, that year came Archive Alive, a CD containing performances from their March 1973 shows at Cowtown Ballroom in Kansas City and Kiel Opera House in St Louis.

 On September 25, 1999, Steve Canaday was killed, aged 55, when the small plane he was traveling in crashed in Nashville, Tennessee while he was working as an aerial photographer.